-Tracy: So tell me a bit about your interest in Passive Housing and what it means for you to be a part of.
+Tracy: Tell me a bit about your interest in Passive Housing and what it means for you to be a part of.

 Andrew: I've been involved with construction, architecture, building, trades, and farming since I was in my teens.
 I stumbled into [building] as a teenager looking for work and I ended up working on construction sites which I didn't particularly enjoy, but the work was there, it was laborious, it paid, and it was reliable at that time.
 As soon as I could finish with that, I did.
 I worked in various other fields, but throughout my degree at SFU [Simon Fraser University] two major themes that came up were the state of our food systems, and the state of our built environment.
 These two major systems that are so important as human necessities - food and shelter - use energy or produce products that aren't necessarily the best for humanity, or the best for the world.
 So after finishing University, I actually returned to construction and agriculture.

-You studied Environmental Geography if I'm correct?
+You studied Environmental Geography at Simon Fraser University.
 What did that incorporate?

-Which is entirely disrespectful.
-So what's a rubber tree?
-Household rubber products start from a plant..
+What's a rubber tree?
+Standard, household rubber products start from a plant?

 Yes, they're actually common houseplants, even Ikea sells them.
 They're those big, waxy looking ones with dark, almost a red hue in the stem, and a deep, dark green leaf, and really thick.
 They're interesting.

-So the government would come in and say: "You have to start producing rubber for us."
+The government would come in and say, "You have to start producing rubber for us."?

-Her research sounds very impactful - It transformed your scope of the geo-political world which then impacted a lot of your future decisions..
+Her research transformed your scope of the geo-political world.
+Did it then impacted a lot of your future decisions?

-What's interesting is that today, Haiti is starkly different from the Dominican Republic.
-It seems as though the entire circumference of the Dominican is littered with these five star resorts and golf courses, while Haiti is strikingly barren.
+Today Haiti is starkly different from the Dominican Republic.
+It seems that the entire circumference of The Dominican is pocked with five-star resorts and golf courses, while Haiti is strikingly barren.

-I remember the headlines a few years back - the children of Haiti having to eat mud patties for even the slightest form of food in order to sustain themselves.
-You went to Haiti during university did you not?
+I remember the headlines a few years back: the children of Haiti having to eat mud patties for even the slightest form of food in order to sustain themselves.
+You travelled to Haiti during university?

-There really is value in looking at the "why".
-Why the problem; not just focusing on the side-effects of the problem.
-If we put all our energy into preventing the problem, then you can come to a reliable solution.
-I think a lot of Western medicine isn't looking hard enough at what is leading people to be sick in the first place, which is how you actually solve problems.
-However I do know there are severe circumstances like wounds that require surgery and so forth.
+There is value in looking at the "why".
+Why the problem; not just focusing on the symptoms of the problem.
+If we put all our energy into preventing the problem, then you can come to a solution.
+A lot of Western medicine isn't addressing what leads people to be sick in the first place.
+Of course, it's effective in sudden circumstances like injuries requiring surgery and so forth.